mcandre/lftp-pocket-reference/command_line_basics.md

 # Command line basics

-If you have not used command line interfaces frequently, here is a refreshing sip of how they work.
+If you have not used command line interfaces frequently, here are a few refreshing sips of how they work.

 ## Terminals